Song-Hanbit/booty/README.md

 >`resample_size` is the number of sample per resampled samples.
 If it is `None`, it will be automatically assigned as `data.shape[dim]`.
 >
 >`resample_times` is the number of resampling.
 >
+>`buffer` is throughput of resampling.
+One may tune this value to address the OOM(out-of-memory) problem.
+>
 >`dim_kw` is the keyword argument of dimension like `dim` for `torch` or `axis` for `numpy`.
 If it is `None`, it will be automatically assigned as `'dim'` for `torch` and `'axis'` for `numpy`.
 >